nylas/inbox-scaffold-ios/README.md

 - Thread Detail: View messages in a collection view with mobile-optimized HTML message bodies, gravatar support, and draft actions.
 - Composer: Create, edit, and send drafts with a beautiful Gmail-style composer.
 Includes tokenizing recipient fields powered by UICollectionView, autocompletion with the Inbox Contacts API, and support for uploading attachments with progress indicators.
 - Tags: Switch tags from the sidebar.
 Browse your inbox or view built-in tags like Archive or Flagged and custom tags created via Inbox.
-- Offline Access: The client scaffold is backed by the iOS SDK's SQLite cache and automatically queues actions like archiving and sending for completion when internet is available, even complex chained interactions like creating a draft, adding an attachment, and then sending it.
+- Offline Access: The app scaffold is backed by the iOS SDK's SQLite cache and automatically queues actions like archiving and sending for completion when internet is available, even complex chained interactions like creating a draft, adding an attachment, and then sending it.

 ## By Developers, For Developers

-The Inbox Client Scaffold is intended for developers - to use it, you need an Inbox Developer Program membership or a copy of the open-source [Inbox Sync Engine](http://github.com/inboxapp/inbox).
-When you download or fork the Inbox Client Scaffold, you'll need to add your Inbox App ID before you can connect your account.
+The Inbox App Scaffold is intended for developers - to use it, you need an Inbox Developer Program membership or a copy of the open-source [Inbox Sync Engine](http://github.com/inboxapp/inbox).
+When you download or fork the Inbox App Scaffold, you'll need to add your Inbox App ID before you can connect your account.

 ### Environment Setup

-The Inbox iOS Client Scaffold uses Cocoapods, a dependency management system for iOS apps similiar to npm and rpm.
+The Inbox iOS App Scaffold uses Cocoapods, a dependency management system for iOS apps similiar to npm and rpm.
 To set up your local development environment, you'll need to install cocoapods and do a pod install.

 1. `sudo gem install cocoapods`